HasanYahya101/CalcWhiz-Vite/README.md

 ## Introduction

-This is a basic Calculator that allows for 4 basic operations (Addition, Substraction, Multiplication and Division).
+This is a basic Calculator that allows for 4 basic operations (Addition, Subtraction, Multiplication and Division).
 It is made using Tailwind CSS and React.

 ## UI Library